Who May Register

 The Annual Census is conducted in January each year as required by Massachusetts State Law.
 You should return it as soon as possible.
 The census is important for many reasons.
 The current population count is the basis for allocation of state and federal funds.
 Compliance with this state requirement provides proof of residence to protect voting rights, veteran's bonus, housing for the elderly, and many other related benefits.
 Also, if you do not return your census, it may affect your voting status.
 The town census is the only way the Town Clerk can verify residency.
 That is important for school enrollment, the voter's list, and maintenance of updated statistics.

-Effective with the Primary Election of September 14, 2010, all voting will take place at South Hadley High School, 153 Newton Street.
-Voters will still be voting by precinct, but all precinct voting stations will be combined at this site.
+Effective with the Primary Election of September 14, 2010, all voting takes place at South Hadley High School, 153 Newton Street.
+Voters still vote by precinct, but all precincts vote at this site.

 The Annual Town Election is normally on the 2nd Tuesday in April and is also held at South Hadley High School.
 For current information on the Town Election, see: https://www.southhadley.org/620/Elections.

 What Are My Congressional and State Voting Districts?

 South Hadley is located in Hampshire County and is part of the following voting districts: